 by Catherine L. Mann, Chief Economist and Head of the Economics Department, OECD The challenge of measuring inclusiveness.
 A standard metric for measuring inequality is the Gini coefficient, which measures income distribution within an economy.
 But there are many other measures, such as distribution of income deciles, distribution of wealth, distributions of these by regions … More Four Challenges of Inclusive Growth from the OECD’s chief economist

-By Catherine L. Mann, OECD Chief Economist and Head of Economics Department Global growth is projected to pick up to around 3½ per cent in 2018, from just under 3% in 2016 in our latest Interim Economic Outlook.
-The forecast modest recovery is supported by fiscal initiatives in major economies and broadly unchanged from the November … More Will risks and financial vulnerabilities derail the modest recovery?
+By Catherine L. Mann, OECD Chief Economist and Head of Economics Department Global growth is projected to increase to around 3.5% in 2017 and 3.7% in 2018 from 3% in 2016 in our latest Interim Economic Outlook.
+The forecast has slightly improved since the OECD June 2017 Economic Outlook, with the upturn becoming more synchronised … More Short-term momentum: Will it be sustained?

 by Zuzana Smidova, Estonia Desk, OECD Economics Department International trade plays an important role in the Estonian economy (Figure 1).
 Around a half of the private sector employment is sustained by foreign demand, twice as much as the OECD average.
 By another measure, over 40% of the value added created in the economy is linked … More As Estonian exporters lead the way, policy needs to adapt

 by Gabriel Machlica, Slovak Republic Desk, OECD Economics Department The Slovak Republic continues to exhibit robust economic performance.
 International competitiveness is strong, fiscal and financial policies are prudent, poverty and income inequality are low, and the country’s environmental footprint has improved markedly.
 Employment is rising, prices have been stable, and the external account is near … More Slovakia…it’s time to invest in the future